darkhelmet/verboselogging/posts/get-your-wordpress-out-of-my-blogging-software.md

 ActiveRecord.
 The cache checks the age of items, and returns either the database contents if the item is still valid, or if the item is old, yields a block, stores that result in the database and then returns it.
-Basically my little poor-man’s memcached.
+Basically my little poor-man's memcached.
 The entire cache code is:

 <script type="text/javascript" src="http://gist.github.com/187098.js?file=cache.rb">
 </script>